jabreity/checkdns/README.md

 - Ensure Python 3.x is installed on your system.
 - The script does not load entire files into memory at once, ensuring efficient processing of large zone files.
-- Use `--compare` to perform a comparison between two sets of DNS TLD zone files or directories.

 #### License